Best Pasta Maker of 2021

 Right out of the box, the first thing we examined was quality and durability.
 We looked at the materials used, construction of components, and overall craftsmanship.
 We researched the materials and assembled the products to see how well the components fit together.
 After testing all the settings, we re-inspected each one to determine how well they would stand up with repetitive use.

-We found the quality and durability of the Atlas 150 and Imperia to reign supreme.
+We found the quality and durability of the Atlas 150 reign supreme.
 Not only are the patented rollers of the Atlas 150 durable, but they won't leave you with metal flakes on your plate.
-The Imperia added a nice touch to the design with a wood handle and a hefty table clamp.
-Both machines feature components that fit together seamlessly.
+The Titania added an elegant touch with a classy design and sturdy hardware.
+Surprisingly, the OxGord was well constructed, given the price.
+Meanwhile, all three of these machines feature components that fit together seamlessly.
+Additionally, both the Philips and Philips Compact are well built and likely to last as long as you adhere to the user's manual.

-Others like the CHEFLY, iSiLER, and Elegant Life were almost identical in construction and components, but made with slightly different materials.
-Less expensive options, you certainly get what you pay for in quality, earning them an average score.
+Others like the Shule and iSiLER were almost identical in construction and components but made with slightly different materials and colored handles.
+With these two less expensive options, you certainly get what you pay for in quality.

 The most important factor of a pasta maker is performance.
 If it doesn't perform well, you'll wind up with a glob of dough and a gunked up machine.
-The better the product was at operating smoothly and producing perfect noodles, the better score it received.
+The better the product was at operating smoothly and producing perfect noodles, the higher it ranked in this metric.
 For example, we loved the feeling of rolling and cutting dough with the Atlas 150.
-Imperia offered a similar experience, producing clean cut noodles of even lengths and separate strands.
+The OxGord and Titania offered a similar experience, producing clean cut noodles of even lengths and separate strands.

 While we expected the Philips to be a breeze due to the automatic feature, the performance proved to be a blessing and a curse.
 Despite following directions, it took us three tries to get the machine to extrude dough.
 However, when the ingredients were weighed perfectly on a kitchen scale, we had no issues producing visually appealing pasta.
 There is certainly a learning curve, but once you learn the nuances of the Philips, it performs admirably.

-Along with the Philips, the iSiLER, Elegant Life, and Shule performed well here.
+The iSiLER and Shule performed moderately.
 Each one of these produced modest looking noodles with slight variations in width along with some noodles sticking together.
 There was also the occasional drop of the loose fitting crank handle when in use.
-The Bellmain produced uniform raviolis, but the metal cutter merely crimped the dough rather than cutting.
+The Bellmain produced uniform ravioli, but the metal cutter merely crimped the dough rather than cutting.
+While we found the rollers of the CucinaPro ran smoothly, the cutter didn't slice through the dough completely.
+There were also issues with each of the three attachments, which repeatedly fell off the base while cranking the handle - which also fell out in use.

-The CHEFLY and the Newcreativetop were by far our least favorite performance.
-The CHEFLY produced globs of dough with the occasional straggly noodle strands.
-The Newcreativetop barely produced any pasta noodles at all.
+The Newcreativetop was by far our least favorite performance.
+This noodle press barely produced any pasta noodles at all.
 However, what did come out was oddly shaped and, in our opinion, not appetizing.

-User-friendliness was scored on ease of set up and use.
+User-friendliness was scored on ease of setup and use.
 The Atlas 150 stood out in this category.
 From securing the pasta cutting plate to rolling dough through, using the Atlas 150 was about as effortless as a manual pasta maker can get.
+Right out of the box, the OxGord was also easy to use and very beginner friendly.

-Thorough directions can go a long way in how user-friendly a pasta maker can be, and the Philips had the most thorough user manual.
+Thorough directions can go a long way in how user-friendly a pasta maker can be, and both the Philips Compact and Philips had the most thorough user manual.
 In addition, we loved the automatic features!
-Simply push a button, and this electric machine does all the hard work for you.
-However, we couldn't give the Philips a perfect score because a slight variation in the weight of ingredients means the machine won't extrude pasta, which to us is not very user-friendly.
+Simply push a button, and these electric machines do all the hard work for you.
+However, with the Philips, we discovered a slight variation in the weight of ingredients means the machine won't extrude pasta, which to us is not very user-friendly.

 The Newcreativetop came with instructions on two sheets of paper, which were equally confusing.
 Luckily, our testers found the setup to be intuitive.
 However, using the handle proved to be difficult.
 It took a great deal of strength and energy to twist the handle so the pasta would extrude.
 Our testers felt most people would rather give up on the process than grow tiresome from trying to make a meal.